Student Development Administrators Association (SDAA) Constitution and By-Laws

 Section 4.
 The President of the Association may appoint ad hoc committees as necessary and appropriate and shall determine their membership, duties, and duration.

 Section 5.
-All Standing Committee members shall serve one-year terms which will expire at the close of the meeting at which the term of office has been completed.
+All Standing Committee members shall serve two-year terms which will expire at the close of the meeting at which the term of office has been completed.

 Section 6.
 A simple majority of the Executive Committee shall constitute a quorum for the transaction of business.